sib-swiss/SchoolRNA2020/conda_instructions.md

 [Conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) are a self-contained directory that you can use in order to reproduce all your results.
-Two of the required software are not available as Conda packages, please see the separate [instructions for installing SingleR and CHETAH](https://raw.githubusercontent.com/NBISweden/excelerate-scRNAseq/master/notes_installation.txt).

 Briefly, you need to:

 1. Install Conda and download the `.yml` file
 2. Create and activate the environment
 3. Deactivate the environment after running your analyses

-You can [read more](https://nbis-reproducible-research.readthedocs.io/en/latest/conda/) about Conda environments and other important concepts to help you make your research reproducible.

 <br/>